Caribbean Articulations: Storytelling in a Digital Age (in progress)

 Articles in Progress

 “‘The possibility of a collective effervescence’: Afrofuturism, Caribbean Opacity, and Black Freedoms” in Justice in Time: Critical Afrofuturism and Black Freedom.
 Eds.
-Elizabeth Reich, Anna Everett and Ryan Kernan (in progress).
+Elizabeth Reich, Anna Everett and Ryan Kernan (under review).

-“Cliff Notes: Claiming Michelle” The Scholar and the Feminist Online (in progress, invited for inclusion in special issue on Caribbean Feminisms, Eds Tami Navarro and Tonya Haynes).
+“Cliff Notes: Claiming Michelle” The Scholar and the Feminist Online (accepted for inclusion in special issue on Caribbean Feminisms, Eds Tami Navarro and Tonya Haynes, forthcoming Fall 2019).

-“‘Kingston Full of Them’: Madwomen at the Crossroads” in Altered States: Configuring Madness in Caribbean Literature, Eds.
-Bénédicte Ledent, Evelyn O’Callaghan, and Daria Tunca (under review, Palgrave MacMillan).
+“‘Kingston Full of Them’: Madwomen at the Crossroads” in Madness in Anglophone Caribbean Literature: On the Edge, Eds.
+Bénédicte Ledent, Evelyn O’Callaghan, and Daria Tunca (Palgrave MacMillan, forthcoming 2019).